20 Different Types of Snakes in Delaware

 12. Eastern Kingsnake

-Eastern kingsnakes are also one of the types of snakes in Delaware.
-It is typically 4 feet long, black, and has thin white crossbars.
+Eastern kingsnakes are also a type of snake in Delaware.
+They are typically 4 feet long, black, and have thin white crossbars.

 Although they also eat several different foods, they are known for devouring other snakes and can be found in various settings.